Sweet corn season to see delay, summer heat needed for growth

 The farmers at Red Fire Farm in Granby say their organic corn thrives on heat but now will take longer to harvest.
 This stunt in corn growth comes before corn season begins in July.

 The farm is doing succession plantings to counteract this problem.
-Succession is the practice of seeding crops at intervals of 7 to 21 days in order to have a consistent supply of harvestable produce throughout the season.
+In succession planting, seeds are sown every 7-21 days throughout the year to ensure a consistent supply of harvestable produce.
 Yet, farmers say that with the rain and cool weather, succession could take a little longer.

-Stress on corn emergence lingered from some spring nighttime temperatures dropping significantly below 50 degrees Fahrenheit even after warm days.
-Studies show it takes about 90-to-120-degree days for corn to emerge at a base of 50 degrees Fahrenheit.
+The cold nighttime temperatures dropping below 50 degrees Fahrenheit in Spring stressed corn emergence.
+Studies show it typically takes about 90-to-120-degree days for corn to emerge.

 “And so we have more that may come due at the same time, it might not be as spread out,” said Kelley Dennis, HR Manager of Red Fire Farm in Granby.
 “However, we have a lot of amazing varieties planted, it should still be really good it just will change our timeline a little bit.”